 Practicing your exercises at home every day will keep your brain stimulated and further increase your chances of making a full recovery from TBI.

 Taking a holistic approach to brain injury rehab is also a great way to maximize recovery.
 This simply means making sure you treat every aspect of your brain injury.

-For example, besides physical therapy, include psychological care and cognitive training exercises as well.
+For example, besides physical, occupational, and speech therapy, include psychological care and cognitive training exercises as well.
 These treatments can help you improve your memory skills.
 They can also teach you how to more effectively cope with the emotional side of your injury.

 Finally, following a healthy brain injury diet can improve brain function and promote a fuller recovery from TBI.

 While neuroplasticity can help you achieve a full recovery from TBI, it also comes with a downside.
 Therapists call this phenomenon maladaptive plasticity.

 Maladaptive plasticity occurs when you consistently repeat an action the wrong way.
 For example, if you can’t move your right hand to pick up a cup, you might use your left hand instead.

 However, if you continue to only use your left hand, eventually your brain will “forget” how to use your right hand.
 This leads to a condition known as learned non-use, and it can lead to permanent loss of function.